book page

 Reviewer avatar

-If you enjoyed Regular Expression Crossword Exercises, this one scratches a similar itch—especially around live and momentum.
+If you enjoyed Regular Expression Crossword Exercises, this one scratches a similar itch—especially around thoreau and momentum.

 Reviewer avatar